mapproxy/mapproxy/doc/sources.rst

 Limit the source to the given min and max resolution or scale.
 MapProxy will return a blank image for requests outside of these boundaries (``min_res`` is inclusive, ``max_res`` exclusive).
 You can use either the resolution or the scale values, missing values will be interpreted as `unlimited`.
 Resolutions should be in meters per pixel.

-The values will also apear in the capabilities documents (i.e. WMS ScaleHint and Min/MaxScaleDenominator).
+The values will also appear in the capabilities documents (i.e. WMS ScaleHint and Min/MaxScaleDenominator).
 The boundaries will be regarded for each source, but the values in the capabilities might differ if you combine multiple sources or if the MapProxy layer already has a ``min/max_res`` configuration.

 Please read :ref:`scale vs. resolution <scale_resolution>` for some notes on `scale`.